scenaristeur/agents/README.md

 - new Brain / New Node / new Link / new Prop

 - [ ] clear : clear the world
+- explore from pod root (solid), from gun node
 - mb, mk or mkbrain [gun | local | solid | ipfs  | mld] name : make a brain, create a new brain named name in gun/local/solid/ipfs/mld storage and dive into
 - shortcuts mg name for make gun brain, ml name for make local, ms for make solid...
 - cd name : move to the name brain or cb for change brain